ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 [Theme: finding one's place in the world]

 The cursor pulses hot green against the black terminal.
-A few quick taps execute the script and the simulation unfolds on the screen.
-A stocatto barrage of keystrokes: simulation number 39.
-Same result as 38.
-All the matter in the universe...only 10^78 atoms...matter density not enough to hold universe together...
+A few quick keyboard taps execute the script.
+I watch the simulation unfold on the screen.
+Then, a stocatto barrage of keystrokes: <i>reaction-diffusion simulation number 39...no change from number 38...the molecule diffuses within the nuclear space.
+The p53 molecule displays kinetics suggesting diffusion as the primary mechanic of nucleus traversal.
+When in proximity (within x-y micometers) to the repair complex the p53 kinetics shift.
+Specifically our kinetic curves strongly support reaction dynamics that suggest interaction with other proteins (e.g., rad complex etc.) involved in the double-strand repair complex formation.
+This results in an annealing process that ultimately results in high fidelity DNA repair.....</i>

 I stop and lean back in the creaky lab chair.
-I interlace my fingers behind my skull, and with a deep sigh consider the ceiling.....
+I interlace my fingers behind my skull, sigh deeply and consider the ceiling.....

 We travel by Buick leaving suburban safety behind.
 The car pulled into the reserved spot, “For management only”, it read.
 My father and I step out and walk toward the building.
 I’m 12 years old and going to work.